h2tc-roboticsx/h2tc-roboticsx.github.io/tools.md

 <br>

-We encourage users to consult the comprehensive [annotation guide](https://github.com/h2tc-roboticsx/H2TC/blob/main#annotation) for a detailed explanation of the annotator and its usage, as well as the dataset annotation.
+We recommend users to read the comprehensive [annotation guide](https://github.com/h2tc-roboticsx/H2TC/blob/main#annotation) for a detailed explanation of the annotator and its usage, as well as the dataset annotation.

 #### Human Motion Construction and Retarget